ctb/2017-moore-ddd-annual-report/narrative.md

 * while doing all of this, we continue to explore the landscape of tools and resources around notions of openness, repeatability, decentralization and distribution, and community engagement.
-In addition to my own robust social media presence, an analysis of challenges in doing large scale data reanalysis on a small lab budget will be submitted along with the primary MMETSP reanalysis paper.
+In addition to my continuing social media postings, an analysis of challenges in doing large scale data reanalysis in a small lab will be submitted along with the primary MMETSP reanalysis paper.

 * an important component of all our work is our teaching and training